1838 – The state territorial legislature passes a bill to establish a University of Wisconsin “at or near Madison, the seat of government.”

 1910 – The genetics department, known until 1918 as the experimental breeding department, is the first such department in the United States.

-1913 - E.V.
-McCollum discovers Vitamin A, found to be a vital component in animal feed.
+1913 – E.V.
+McCollum and Marguerite Davis discover Vitamin A, found to be a vital component in animal feed.

 1914 – The university establishes first curriculum in speech correction and first speech clinic in the country.

-1916 - E.V.
-McCollum and Margaret Davis discover Vitamin B, found to be a preventive against beriberi.
+1916 – E.V.
+McCollum and Marguerite Davis discover Vitamin B, found to be a preventive against beriberi.

 1917 – WHA, considered the oldest radio station in the nation in continuous service, begins broadcasting.